sforsubh/agri-yield-predictor/README.md

 ## Features

 - Data cleaning and handling of missing values and outliers
-- Feature engineering including ANOVA F-value encoding and crop-season interaction features
+- Feature engineering including ANOVA F-value encoding and crop–season interaction features
 - Handling of nonlinear relationships using tree-based models (XGBoost, Random Forest)
 - Hyperparameter tuning with RandomizedSearchCV
 - Model interpretability with SHAP values
 - Comprehensive evaluation using R², RMSE, and MAE metrics

 ---